ImMoe/express-boilerplate/README.md

 ## 💡 Model-View-Controller starter code for Express

-Full version of the Model View Controller pattern using Express as webserver and MongoDB as database driver.
+Full version of the Model View Controller pattern using Express as Webserver and MongoDB as database driver.

 ### Folder structure
 1. Routes - Includes all the routes to specific pages for example */users*.